 Akira Nagai wrote and Tarō Nogizaka illustrated this manga.
 Nogizaka would take over the series following the writer’s death.
 Mie Yoshinuma advised on its medical elements.
 Big Comic Superior magazine ran the series, with the chapters collected into twenty-five volumes.

 Desiring to advance her career and take on system corruption, Dr. Akira Katou sets out to learn a difficult surgical technique.
 This will require her to build a surgical team with highly skilled physicians.
 One of her recruits is the talented surgeon, Dr. Ryutaro Asada.
 The newcomer is a nightmare, who threatens to crash Dr. Katou’s aspirations.
-She has a choice to either advance her career or tackle corruption.
+She has a choice to either advance her career or tackles corruption.

 The story resonates with readers, as the theme of ‘us against the system’ is relatable.
 The manga’s success would result in it winning the 50th Shogakukan Manga Award.
 Fuji TV would go on to produce a live-action series.
 Iryū: Team Medical Dragon makes the perfect choice for an anime adaptation.